roostoo/Roostoo-API-Documents/README.md

 ErrMsg | STRING | Error message, if "" means it's passed(Success=true), othervice it tells you about problem.
 LastUpdate | INT | The 13-digits millsecond timestamp marks update time of this rank.
 UpdateInterval | INT | The Integer marks as the update interval (minutes).
+UserCode | STRING | Can be used to identify one user.
 DisplayName | STRING | The display name which is set by user OR auto set by OAUTH provider, such as Google OAuth.
 It could be "" if it is not set.
 PhotoURL | STRING | The URL for user photo which is set by user or OAuth provider.
 It could be "" if it is not set.
 InitBal | FLOAT | The user's wallet when join this competition (unit: USD).